NSS-Data-Instructional-Stuff/data_science/AWS/ec2_practice/README.md

 `bash mc.sh`

-After installing, you'll need to exit and reconnect.
+After installing, the conda command will not yet be recognized.
+You have two options.
+First, you can exit and reconnect.
 This can be done by typing `exit`, which will return you to your normal shell.
 Then you can reconnect using the same `ssh` call as above.

+Your other option is to use `source .bashrc`, which will execute the content of the .bashrc file, which contains configuration information for the terminal session, including where to find the conda program.

-Once you reconnect, you can verify that conda was installed if you run the following command and don't get an error:
+After whichever route you take, uou can verify that conda was installed if you run the following command and don't get an error:

 `conda --v`